shustrik/vscode-symfony-plugin/README.md

 Symfony plugin for vscode.
-Main README in server folder
+Main README in client folder